Vador92/creditcardfrauddetection/README.md

-# creditcardfrauddetection
+# Venmo Credit Card Fraud Detection

 ## Where did we get the data set?
-- Using this kaggle link: https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud?resource=download
+- Using this github repo link: https://github.com/sa7mon/venmo-data

 ## What database are we using to store data?